 For complaints relating to tourism services or products, contact your service provider directly.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 For consular assistance, contact the Australian Embassy in Berlin or Consulate-General in Frankfurt.

 Australian Consulate-General, Frankfurt

 Telephone: +49 69 90558 0

 Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency, if you are unable to contact the Embassy or the Consulate-General, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the Embassy or the Consulate-General in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.